-Automotive and battery manufacturers currently often prefer a rapid return of used batteries in order to recycle raw materials quickly, as there is an economic interest in the battery materials for new sales.
-The complexity of the reuse process, e.g. due to a lack of data, different battery cell technologies and safety concerns, is also often cited as an argument as to why batteries are not suitable for reuse.
-In particular, it is the responsibility of producers to provide the technical data required for safe reuse.
+Automotive and battery manufacturers currently often prefer a rapid return of used batteries in order to recycle raw materials quickly, as there is an economic interest in the battery materials for new sales.21 The complexity of the reuse process, e.g. due to a lack of data, different battery cell technologies and safety concerns, is also often cited as an argument as to why batteries are not suitable for reuse.22 In particular, it is the responsibility of producers to provide the technical data required for safe reuse.
 In addition, poor dismantlability, a design that is difficult to repair and a large number of different battery formats and cell technologies make it difficult to prioritize environmentally friendly reuse.
-A "saturation" with regard to the development of battery cell technologies is not yet foreseeable, but will occur in the future, which will improve the ability to plan for reuse.
 It is important to quickly overcome these practical obstacles to the reuse of EV batteries through policy instruments and market developments.